kammous/k8s-training-doc/content/installation/03-ubuntu-install/_index.md

     - Memory  : 2 GB
     - CPU     : 2
     - Disk    : 100GB
+    - HostOnly interface    : 1 (ref. step 1).
     - NAT network interface : 1

-    - HostOnly interface    : 1 (ref. step 1).
+By default , NAT will be the first in network adapter order , change it like below.

-NAT interface should be the first interface and Host-Only should be second
+NAT interface should be the second interface
+Host-Only should be the first one

 - Install Ubuntu on this VM and go ahead with all default options
  - When asked, provide user name `k8s` and set password